dtube/docs/README.md

 ### How to contribute

 DTube is fully [open-source software](https://opensource.org/osd).
-And since open-source projects form the foundation for our rapidly advancing technological world, we want to make it as easy as possible for Dtube users to become Dtube contributors.
+And since open-source projects form the foundation for our rapidly advancing technological world, we want to make it as easy as possible for DTube users to become DTube contributors.
 See our [contribution guide](wiki/contribute) to learn how you can help the project.

 You can also [contribute to the documentation](wiki/contribute-to-docs).

 ### Using DTube logo on your own project

-The Dtube logo is an open source one and you can use it on your website or your own project for any purpose.
-All you have to do is just access the [mediakit](https://github.com/dtube/about/tree/master/img/kit)
+The DTube logo is an open source one and you can use it on your website or your own project for any purpose.
+All you have to do is just access the [mediakit](https://github.com/dtube/about/tree/master/img/kit).

 ### Press